open-policy-agent/eopa/docs/enterprise-opa/reference/built-in-functions/mongodb.md

 ## Utility helpers

-Enterprise OPA comes with helper methods for using this builtin together with [`vault.send`](vault): `mongodb.find` and `mongodb.find_one`.
+EOPA comes with helper methods for using this builtin together with [`vault.send`](vault): `mongodb.find` and `mongodb.find_one`.

-Both of these methods are available in Enterprise OPA at `data.system.eopa.utils.mongodb.v1.vault`.
+Both of these methods are available in EOPA at `data.system.eopa.utils.mongodb.v1.vault`.

 ```rego
 package example